ferrannp/material-preferences/README.md

         super.onCreate(savedInstanceState);

         /**
-         * Optional, we load a PreferenceFragment which is
-         * the recommended way by Android
+         * We load a PreferenceFragment which is the recommended way by Android
          * see @http://developer.android.com/guide/topics/ui/settings.html#Fragment
          * @TargetApi(11)
          */
-        loadFragment(new MyPreferenceFragment());
+        setPreferenceFragment(new MyPreferenceFragment());
     }

     public static class MyPreferenceFragment extends com.fnp.materialpreferences.PreferenceFragment {